alanbbond/virtualnasfic2020/dealers-room.md

 ## Columbus NASFiC 2020 Virtual Dealer Room FAQ

-Please read this FAQ if you are interested in being a dealer at NASFiC 2020.
+Please read this page if you are interested in being a dealer at NASFiC 2020.
 You will be expected to abide by the information and rules presented here if you apply and are accepted into the Virtual Dealer Room.

 ## What’s going on?
 What IS this?